Matt: You're watching a crappily animated cartoon on the internet!

 has been reduced to 8 episodes total for Season 2.Season 3

-will start on May 17, 2014 with "Somewhere in Timespace".
+started on May 17, 2014 with "Somewhere in Timespace".
 It is expected to have a story arc that lasts the length of the season, with a two-part season finale concluding said arc.
 It is unknown how long Season 3 will last, but series creator That American Slacker

 has stated that "it's going to be a long season".
 Trollbots have been confirmed to return, and will have their own sub-series of Filler-Sodes "Moments With Trollbots" starting in June.